Install Couchbase Server on Red Hat Enterprise Linux, Oracle Linux, or Amazon Linux 2023

 +

-Couchbase Server can be installed on Red Hat Enterprise Linux for production and development use-cases.
-Root and non-root installations are supported.
+Couchbase Server can be installed on Red Hat Enterprise Linux, Oracle Linux, or Amazon Linux 2023 for production and development use cases.

-Use the instructions on this page to install Couchbase Server on Red Hat Enterprise Linux using Couchbase-provided RPM packages.
+Use the instructions on this page to install Couchbase Server on Red Hat Enterprise Linux, Oracle Linux, or Amazon Linux 2023 using Couchbase-provided RPM packages.
 The instructions support both Enterprise and Community editions.

-If you’re upgrading an existing installation of Couchbase Server, refer to Upgrading Couchbase Server.
+If you’re upgrading an existing Couchbase Server instance, see Upgrading Couchbase Server.

-Couchbase Server works out-of-the-box with most OS configurations.
-However, the procedures on this page assume the following:
+Couchbase Server works out of the box with most OS configurations.
+However, the following are the prerequisites for installation:

 Basic Installation

-You must be logged in as root (superuser) or use sudo to run the installation commands.
+• You must be logged in as root user (superuser) or use sudo to run the installation commands.

-The Red Hat package manager (yum) provides the simplest and most comprehensive way to install Couchbase Server on Red Hat Enterprise.
-This method involves downloading and installing a small meta package from Couchbase, which yum can then use to automatically download and install Couchbase Server and all of its dependencies.
+The Red Hat package managers dnf and yum provide the simplest and most comprehensive way to install Couchbase Server on Red Hat Enterprise Linux or Oracle Linux.
+This method involves downloading and installing a small meta package from Couchbase, which dnf or yum can then use to automatically download and install Couchbase Server and all of its dependencies.

 1. Download the meta package.